lovetoys/lovetoys/README.md

 This function returns the new instance of an entity.
 If a parent entity is given, a reference to this entity will be stored in `self.parent`.
 Another reference to the newly created entity will be stored in `parent.children`.
-If there is no parent specified, but the engine got their master entity enabled, the created entity is automatically added to master entity's children.
+If there is no parent specified, while the engine got their rootEntity entity enabled, the created entity is automatically added to rootEntity entity's children.

 #### Entity:setParent(parent)
 - **parent** - Parent entity

-This function has to be used, if you want to set a parent after having it already added to the engine.
+This function has to be used, if you want to set a parent after already having the entity added to the engine.
 This can be used to create classes that are derived from Entity as well.

 #### Entity:add(component)
 - **component** - (Table) Instance of a component.